Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 installation is simple just copy over the files located in `sandboxed\extract into your OpenMW install` to inside your OpenMW install folder and choose to overwrite.

 - An [Occlusion Culling fork of OpenMW](https://www.nexusmods.com/morrowind/mods/58699) is available to download on Nexus but its based on a pre release version of OpenMW 0.51 so use it at your own risk.
-(I'm not yet aware of any problems but its probable you would run into one or two)
+  - I'm not yet aware of any problems but its probable you would run into one or two.
-Its however almost guaranteed to give results and will help with FPS improvement.
+  - Its however almost guaranteed to give results and will help with FPS improvement.
-You will obviously have to follow the steps for setting up OpenMW from the InstallGuide again.
+  - You will obviously have to follow the steps for setting up OpenMW from the InstallGuide again.
-*Use this fork with Rubic0n for the best performance results*.
+  - *Use this fork with Rubic0n for the best performance results*.

 - **Reduce view distance** in the OpenMW launcher settings.